Up to 20% OFF - Limited Time Learn More

 Health

 The Pomeranian is one of the healthiest toy breeds in the world of dogs, having very few common health problems.
 Although they can meet issues that are common among all small dogs, these are few and far between.
 Some of the things that your Pomeranian may encounter include dental issues, allergies, eye problems, and weight-related problems.
-Although rare, tracheal collapse and luxating patellar may also occur in the breed.

 One of the most important aspects of caring for a Pomeranian is keeping up with regular veterinary visits.
 Check-ups are recommended every month or two to ensure that your Pom is a happy and healthy dog.